FawazKatranji/FawazKatranji/README.md

 🔁 Iterate, break, repeat: version 1 is for learning, version 30 is for showing off 🎯 Up for a challenge?
 If you've got something tricky, I'm probably interested

+📚 Currently learning: how materials deform, bend, and (eventually) break.
+Very useful when you design parts for things that fly
+🛫 Next up: crossing over from structures to avionics on my plane team.
+New subsystem, new rabbit hole

 </div>
 <h2 align="center">🚀 Things I've Built</h2> <div align="left">
 🛠️ 3D-Printed Planetary Gearbox: 16:1 reduction with only 0.6° of backlash